 Photograph by Colin Mills

-On display at The World Museum, Liverpool On display at The World Museum, Liverpool
+On display at The World Museum, Liverpool

-The sculpture was unveiled during the International Year of Biodiversity at the tenth meeting of at the Conference of the Parties to the Convention on Biological Diversity (COP-10) which took place in Nagoya, Japan on October, 2010.
+The sculpture was unveiled during the International Year of Biodiversity at the tenth meeting of the Conference of the Parties to the Convention on Biological Diversity (COP-10) which took place in Nagoya, Japan on October, 2010.
 It provided a platform for a multitude of high-level UN debates on environmental issues, and ceremonial signings of agreements.

-Since Nagoya, it has been exhibited and used at a number of venues, including The Annual Meeting of The World Economic Forum, and The World Museum, Liverpool.
-It is currently on exhibition at the More London office of PwC, where it is used on a regular basis for discussions and debates on environmental issues.
+Since Nagoya, it has been exhibited and used at a number of venues, including The Annual Meeting of The World Economic Forum,The World Museum, Liverpool, More London office of Price Waterhouse Coopers, The SouthBank Centre, Save The Children International, Canary Wharf, Google and most recently on exhibition at The National Maritime Museum, Greenwich.

 CBD Press Release.pdf